zixingjiang/zixingjiang.github.io/_pages/project.md

 toc: true
 ---

 Here is a showcase of some of my previous and ongoing projects.
-You can view the project profiles through the links.
-I may not update this page very often.
-So if you want to keep track of my latest activities, you may check my [GitHub](https://github.com/zixingjiang).

 {% include base_path %}